retkowsky/DP-100/labdocs/Lab01B.md

 1. In [Azure Machine Learning studio](https://ml.azure.com), on the **Compute** page for your workspace, view the **Compute Instances** tab, and if necessary, click **Refresh** periodically until the compute instance you created in the previous lab has started.
 Then click its **Jupyter** link to open Jupyter Notebooks on the VM.
 2. In the notebook environment, create a new **Terminal**.
 This will open a new tab with a command shell, opened in the **Users** folder.
-3. The Azure Machine Learning SDK is already installed in the Notebook VM image, but it's worth ensuring you have the latest version, with the optional packages you'll need in this course; so enter the following command to update the SDK packages:
+3. The Azure Machine Learning SDK is already installed in the compute instance image, but it's worth ensuring you have the latest version, with the optional packages you'll need in this course; so enter the following command to update the SDK packages:

     ```bash
     pip install --upgrade azureml-sdk[notebooks,automl,explain]